matekdev/Social-Gaming-App/README.md

 ![img](https://i.gyazo.com/662e589822025a67eb421f20e479c960.png)

 Lastly, you can start the game by using the `/startgame` command.
 This starts the game and now is able to be played by all users within the lobby.
-The example game below prints out variables stored within our custom .json scripting language to all users within the game.
+The example game below prints out variables stored within our "game" to all users within the game.

 ![img](https://i.gyazo.com/62e57adc227d9f7db4029f48165ad295.png)